by Starsky Hutch 76

 “We should transport him to New Krypton,” said Supergirl.
 “They will know how to treat this.”

-“There’s not enough time,” Superwoman said.
+“There’s not enough time,” Superwoman replied.
 “Rokyn is not in phase with our dimension right now, and he’d be gone by the time it was.
 We have to find a way to help him on our own.”

 “Very well,” Supergirl said.
 “Are there any relatives we should notify?”